Adult Education

 We are welcoming back Rev. Angela Denker to share about her new book, “Disciples of White Jesus: The Radicalization of American Boyhood,” and to share an update on the growth of white Christian Nationalism in American politics, and how the theological idol of the movement has shifted, since she first started her work and research in this area in 2018, with her first book “Red State Christians: A Journey into White Christian Nationalism” and the wreckage it leaves behind.
 Pastor Angela will share about how this movement has increasingly emphasized gender, and how the example of Jesus can counter a push toward violent masculinity, especially in online targeting of white, Christian men and boys.

 Lutheran Child and Family Services of Illinois (LCFS) will share about what their organization is doing in the community.
-Dean and Beverly Lueking will also be recognized for their faithful service as foster parents.
+After worship, there will be a reception in Fellowship Hall to recognize Pastor Dean and Beverly Lueking for their faithful service as foster parents.